Guide

 Relevant Experience

-Switchboard replacement across 12 school sites.
+Switchboard replacement across [number] school sites.
 Scope included isolation, removal of existing boards, installation of new switchboards with RCD protection, and compliance testing.
-Completed March 2025.
-Project value: $180,000.
+Completed [month/year].
+Project value: [contract value].

-Ongoing electrical maintenance across 3 community health centres.
+Ongoing electrical maintenance across [number] community health centres.
 Quarterly testing and tagging, emergency lighting testing, switchboard thermal imaging, and 24/7 emergency call-out.
-Contract held since 2022.
-Annual value: $95,000.
+Contract held since [year].
+Annual value: [annual contract value].

-LED lighting upgrade for 4 council-owned community centres.
+LED lighting upgrade for [number] council-owned community centres.
 Scope included lighting design, supply and install of LED panels and drivers, emergency lighting upgrades, and certification.
-Completed August 2024.
-Project value: $62,000.
+Completed [month/year].
+Project value: [contract value].

 Qualifications and Certifications